WebSpellChecker/wproofreader-docker/README.md

 ## Verify work

-After successful launch of a container with the app (and the license activation), you can verify the version `ver` and `status` using the commands below from the browser or using `curl` in terminal:
+After the successful launch of a container with the app (and the license activation), you can verify the version `ver` and `status` using the commands below from the browser or using `curl` in the terminal:

 * Version: http://localhost/wscservice/api?cmd=ver